 Work Study allows a student to earn money for educational expenses while attending college.
 Financial need and enrollment in at least one credit are required in order to earn funds through this program.
-If you were offered work-study, you need to find a job that allows you to earn these funds.
+If we offered you work-study, you need to find a job that allows you to earn these funds.
 For more information regarding on-campus employment, please visit Handshake.
-Most jobs do not require Federal Work Study eligibility.
+Many jobs do not require Federal Work Study eligibility.